TELEPHONE No. 121

 See also the Telephone Efficiency Committees Report on Common Battery Area telephones.

-Internal view showing later induction Coil (light yellow coil)
+Internal view showing later induction Coil (light yellow coil - lower, centre)

 Internal view showing the large induction coil found on earlier sets (large round brown item)

-There are two stampings shown.
-The top shows the set was made by PX in 1932, whilst the lower stamping shows that the set was refurbished in the GPO factory (FNR) in 1956.
+There are two stampings showing.
+The top line of text shows the set was originally a 121CB, Mark 234, made by PX in 1932, whilst the lower text shows that the set was refurbished to a 121F Mark 2, at the GPO factory (FNR), in 1956.

 BACK Home page BT/GPO Telephones Search the Site Glossary of Telecom Terminology Quick Find All Telephone Systems